MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/expander_expanddirectionproperty.md

 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.
 ::: moniker-end

+Identifies the [ExpandDirection](expander_expanddirection.md) dependency property.

 ## -property-value

+The identifier for the [ExpandDirection](expander_expanddirection.md) dependency property.

 ## -remarks